‘The Young And The Restless’ Spoilers: Lauren Comes Clean, Gloria Schemes, Hilary Scrambles, And Billy Supports Victoria

 As SheKnows Soaps shares, Gloria will reach out to Jack and Young and Restless spoilers indicate that she will fill him in on the issues at Fenmore’s and detail that Jack should connect with Lauren as an investor.
 Jack questions Gloria on her plans and intentions, but she insists that she’s simply trying to help her daughter-in-law and she figures that Jack could eventually pay her back with a juicy job.

 Gloria may think that she can use what she knows to her advantage, but Young and Restless spoilers note that Lauren will finally explain to Michael what’s been happening at Fenmore’s.
-He voices his support for her and it doesn’t take long for Gloria to bring up the company issues as well.
+He voices his support for her, and it doesn’t take long for Gloria to bring up the company issues as well.
 It sounds as if Michael will be left feeling somewhat suspicious of his mother by the time their conversation is over.

 Victoria has been a little flustered over Reed’s return, but Billy has been doing whatever he can to help the two adjust to this new situation.
-Nikki will learn that Reed is back and give Victoria a hard time for not sharing the news, and Nikki will try to nudge her daughter to utilize Billy’s help more in dealing with Reed.
+Nikki will learn that Reed is back and give Victoria a hard time for not sharing the news.
+Nikki will try to nudge her daughter to utilize Billy’s help more in dealing with Reed.
 Victoria will bristle about how she and Billy will never be together again, but fans have a hunch that she may be speaking too soon.

 Phyllis will need to head back to Jabot to find a file she needs for her work at Fenmore’s and Young and Restless spoilers note that she’ll cross paths with Ashley.
 Things get heated between the two women before Phyllis leaves, and later she runs into Billy at the coffee house.
-They catch up a bit, but Phyllis later explains to Lauren that she and Billy are both where they are supposed to be at this point, and it seems that there will be no hint of another run at their forbidden romance.
+They catch up a bit, but Phyllis later explains to Lauren that she and Billy are both where they are supposed to be at this point.
+It seems that there will be no hint of another run at their forbidden romance.

 Viewers will see numerous interactions between Ashley and Ravi this week and Soap Central reveals that there is quite a bit more yet to come with these two.
 Hilary will be scrambling to try to make sure that Devon doesn’t learn exactly what happened before his accident.
 However, Hilary and Mariah will continue to butt heads at work and there are more problems ahead for Devon.